 But finding that elusive ‘perfect fit’ can be seriously challenging, particularly if you are one of many who gets interview nerves, where despite intentions to the contrary, clarity, succinctness and focus goes out the window.

-Here are five tools for speaking with clarity, confidence and effectiveness in an interview situation, and making sure if you do have an accent, it delights rather than gets in the way.
+Here are five interview technique tools for speaking with clarity, confidence and effectiveness, and making sure if you do have an accent, it delights rather than gets in the way.

 There are usually around five questions you can predict in any interview.
 Decide what these are for your interview, and then decide how you will answer them.
 Make sure that you give illustrations and examples.
 Saying I am great at X, or my key skill is Y, without relevant examples, is pretty empty.
 After all, why should the interviewer believe you when you tell them how great you are?
 Instead make sure every statement you make about yourself, your skills, passions and aptitudes are backed up with solid examples that illustrate this.
 If there are any numbers you can add in, even better.
 For example.
 “When I arrived there was a mailing list of 300.
 By the time I had left it was up to 4500.
 I did this by…”